 This deputy sheriff ↓ is prohibiting yet another person from

 The deputy said it was "too dangerous" and that downed power

 THE POWER LINES WERE DOWN.

-In the town I'm in, all the electric lines are buried beneath
+In the town I am in, all the electric lines are buried beneath

-another excuse, written on the back of the Magic Permit that didn't
+another excuse, written on the back of the Magic Permit that did not

 let us in: